electrickery/pd-windowing/README.md

 <p align="center"><img src="windowing-help.png">

-<p>This repository replaces the Library Template Makefile by the pd-lib-builder
-buildsystem.
-This to simplify creation of a deken package of the libary.

 <p>See the original README.txt for more information.
 An extensive
 description of window functions can be found at https://en.wikipedia.org/wiki/Window_function.